Skip to main content

 Bloom Information

 Rarely flowers indoors.
-In tropical conditions, a cream-colored spadix enclosed in a white spathe.
+In tropical conditions, the plant produces a cream-colored spadix enclosed in a white spathe.
 The fruit takes 12+ months to ripen.
-Flowering requires maturity (5+ years) and tropical humidity.
+Flowering requires maturity (5+ years) and tropical humidity, so most houseplant specimens never flower in cultivation.

 Detailed Descriptions